-Drug and Alcohol Addiction in Worcester, Massachusetts
+Drug And Alcohol Addiction In Worcester, Massachusetts

-The Opioid Epidemic in Worcester
+The Opioid Epidemic In Worcester

 Worcester’s Prescription Medication Conundrum

-Worcester’s Heroin and Fentanyl Surge
+Worcester’s Heroin And Fentanyl Surge

 What To Consider Before Rehab

-Substance abuse disorders are complex diseases which keep someone in a state of self-destruction.
+Substance use disorders are complex diseases which keep someone in a state of self-destruction.
 People grappling with addiction may find they have been victims of sexual assault, Post-Traumatic Stress Disorder, Major Depressive Disorder, and other conditions.
 Drugs and alcohol may be band-aids for larger, undiagnosed conditions.
 Worcester’s affected community can find hope with the help and guidance of rehab facilities.
 Prospective patients may have questions on how to prepare for such a life-changing event.
 Consider the following questions and concerns before entering rehab: